sylvernbrown/azure-ad-4/README.md

 <p>
-15) To re-enable the account, navigate back to the user properties panel and select <strong>Enable Account</strong>.<br />
+15) If "Read/Write" permissions were allocated successfully to only "ACCOUNTANTS", in Client-1 (our test user), we should NOT have access to the "accounting" folder, since we are logged onto Client-1 as a user which has NOT been added to the "ACCOUNTANTS" group in Active Directory. <br />
   <br />
 <img src="https://i.imgur.com/jqn4kX2.png" height="80%" width="100%" alt="Disk Sanitization Steps"/><br />
 </p>